 Our monsters are out there somewhere too, walking on suburban asphalt instead of soft forest soil but largely unchanged.
 No one dares to tell them that they no longer exist, and I doubt that they would listen anyway.
 Neopagans, witches, demonolaters, chaotes; all either knowingly or unknowingly sidestep consensus reality by choosing superstition over facts every time they change the world by the force of their will alone.
 What we do cannot be real and yet it refuses to be unmade at the behest of the scientific intelligentsia.
 The world is strange at the best of times, and we should strive to be the strangest part of all.

 Those who manipulate the universe without the use of large hardon colliders and atomic radiation are both the past and future of society, riding the hedge between fantasy and reality without a care in the world.
 So what it the consensus says we are deluded.
 As I sit perched above their rapidly decaying civilisation observing the faeces piling ever higher around them part of me is glad that I have the strength to stand apart.
 My worldview is not for everyone, nor would magick really suit the common man and woman in the street.
-Those who are destined to be different will find their way home eventually, and I sincerely hope that my work will serve as another lantern to help light them on their way.
+Those who are destined to be different will find their true purpose eventually, and I sincerely hope that my work will serve as another lantern to help light their way home.